 Wind energy development projects bring about new short-term and long-term green jobs.
 Related jobs include meteorologists, structural engineers, surveyors, technicians, bankers, and assembly workers.
 Statistically, wind energy brings about more jobs than coal plants and 66% more employment opportunities than nuclear power plants per unit of energy produced.

-Today’s wind turbines are classy, attractive and modern looking.
+Today’s wind turbines are classy, attractive, and modern looking.
 They don’t look like old plain clunky windmills that become an eyesore on your land.
-Wind turbines are available in various sizes and vast range of people can use it for their own use or sell power to local grid to reap some profits.
+Wind turbines are available in various sizes and a vast range of people can use it for their own use or sell power to the local grid to reap some profits.

-Development of wind energy has greatly reduced over-exploitation of minerals such as oil and coal.
+The development of wind energy has greatly reduced the over-exploitation of minerals such as oil and coal.
 Destructive mining has since gone down.
 Also, some fuels like oil need to be transported to the refinery, and this is very dangerous since they are highly flammable.
 Wind energy development has reduced the rate of oil transportation over long distances.